 Inspired by his surroundings, Shende uses his body of work to capture the challenges and dichotomies that characterize India today, particularly the striking divide between modern and industrial views on one hand, and traditional religious ones on the other.
 His recent sculptures, unique in both their process and scale, are intricately built out of minute metal discs, pocket watches, copper-plated fiberglass and other non-traditional materials.
 The combination of video art and sculptural installations in his practice is also unique, adding an entirely new dimension to classical ideas of sculpture.

-He is a keen and sensitive observer of his surroundings and concerned about the common main's and tribulations of day to day life.
+He is a keen and sensitive observer of his surroundings and concerned about the common man's and tribulations of day-today life.

 Valay feels an artist owes a responsibility to society and firmly believes an ideal world ca re-created.